CSCfi/csc-user-guide/docs/apps/snap.md

 singularity_wrapper exec pip <NEW-PACKAGE-NAME> --user
 ```

+## Updating SNAP

+SNAP minor and module updates are stored in the `$HOME/.snap` directory.
+This means that all minor updates need to be installed by the user.
+You can either do this in SNAP Desktop by following the instructions in the pop-up at start up, or for SNAP 9 by running `source update` after loading the SNAP module in the terminal.

 ## License and acknowledgement

 All SNAP software is published under the [GPL-3](https://www.gnu.org/licenses/gpl.html) license and its sources are available on [GitHub](https://github.com/senbox-org/).